iwanders/analysis-ithc-iptsd/README.md

 From Microsoft's [additional-testing-tools](https://learn.microsoft.com/en-us/windows-hardware/design/component-guidelines/simultaneous-pen-and-touch-validation#additional-testing-tools), there's a tool called `DigiInfo.exe` that can be used for digitizer validation, it conveniently allows recording and exporting all touch events. [direct link](https://download.microsoft.com/download/C/8/7/c8729e82-feca-482b-801d-f65979615003/digiinfo-19h1.zip).

+I'm not sure if tilt is correctly captured by this.
+Holding the pen in the middle, with the pen touching the screen at an angle and rotating with the wrist does result in mostly correct tiltx and tilty, except at the ends where tilty goes into the wrong sign.

 # Writeup